 Dawson Creek has two arenas, the Memorial Arena and the Kin Area for skating, figure skating, and hockey.
 Also there is an Outdoor Speed Skating Oval.
 It also has a large hospital.
 Minor Hockey Association (250) 782-7233.

 Events: The largest trade show north of Edmonton is held in Dawson Creek in the spring each year at the Memorial and Kin Arenas.
 (Kiwanis Trade Fair).
 July 1st Celebrations held each year.
 Dawson Creek and District Fall Fair and Stampede held annually in August at the Dawson Creek Fairgrounds.
 It includes a parade, BBQ, Special Kids Rodeo.
 Dawson Creek Exhibition Association .
 Many events are held throughout the year at the Art Gallery.
 Snowflake Night Light Parade is held in November as well as the Festival of Lights.
 Many hockey tournaments take place during the winter.
 Dawson Creek Minor Hockey Association

-The 2012-2013 NPHL consists of 11 teams.
-EAST DIVISION: Falher Pirates, Grimshaw Huskies, High Prairie Regals, Lakeland Eagles (McLennan), Manning Comets, (Manning Comets have joined the league after 5 year absence) Valleyview Jets.
+The 2013-2014 NPHL consists of 10 teams.
+EAST DIVISION: Falher Pirates, Grimshaw Huskies, High Prairie Regals, Lakeland Eagles (McLennan), Manning Comets, (Valleyview Jets are not playing this year).
 WEST DIVISION: Hythe Mustangs, Dawson Creek Canucks, Spirit River Rangers, Grande Prairie Athletics, Fort St John Flyers.
-(Horse Lake Chiefs have dropped out) 2012-2113 NPHL Schedule-Scores-Stats.
+2013-2114 NPHL Schedule-Scores-Stats.